Skip to content

-During the energy crisis, most energy providers drastically increased their prices.
+In the wake of the energy crisis, most energy providers have drastically increased their prices.
 Eon promised to use every opportunity for price reductions in the future.
-Now, it seems the moment has arrived.
+Now, the moment has apparently arrived.

 Price Reduction at Eon Starting September

 Electricity prices in the basic supply are expected to decrease by an average of 18 percent, and gas prices in the basic supply by an average of 28 percent.
-Eon customers with special contracts could also anticipate a price reduction overall, it was stated.
+Eon customers with special contracts could also anticipate an overall price reduction, it was stated.
 Eon supplies electricity to 12 million households and natural gas to over 2 million households in Germany.

 What’s Behind This?